IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Copy the chaincode.go file from the /chaincode/fabric-boilerplate folder inside the project to the fabric-boilerplate folder inside your $GOPATH

 # Running the application automatically

-From you WORKSPACE/fabric-boilerplate folder:
+From your WORKSPACE/fabric-boilerplate folder:

-> ./start.sh
+> docker-compose up

+This will start up a local blockchain network with two validating peers and a memberservice.
-The first time you run this, it will download the neccesary images for the peer and memberserivce.
-This takes a while.
+THis first time you run this script it will take a little while to download the neccesary images.

-Carefull if you also have other docker containers running
+You can see if your local blockchain network is running by going to `localhost:7050/chain` in your browser.
+Once the network is up and running open a second terminal and from your WORKSPACE/fabric-boilerplate folder:

+> npm start

+This will start up a NodeJS application that serves the frontend, deploys the chaincode to the network and will register the users with the memberservice.
+The application is configured to run with nodemon and node-sass to automatically restart the server when you make changes during development.

 Check if the app is running at `http://localhost:8080/` in your browser.
 You can login with the user credentials you find in `testData/testData.json`

-You can also see if your local blockchain network is running at `localhost:7050/chain` in your browser.
+To make local development easier there is a script that will cleanup your environtment, start the blockchain network and run the app.
+From your WORKSPACE/fabric-boilerplate folder:

+!Warning: this script removes all the docker containers that are running.
+If you are using docker for other application as well at the moment and don't want to lose your container, don't run this script!

+> ./start.sh

 # Running on Bluemix
 First run the app locally once, so that you are sure that a css file is created